-We call this the Seven Forces model.
+We call this the Sevent Forces model (Figure 9).
 The red arrows refer to economic factors and the grey arrows are cultural factors such as knowledge, education, and legislation.
 When the balance between the red and grey forces reaches the viability level, it becomes much more likely that the industry will start investing in new solutions and technologies.
-When investing in new technologies and building up competencies, legislation and derived standardization are the major drivers.
+When investing in new technologies and building up competences, legislation and derived standardization are the major drivers.

-Over the past ten years, the viability level has been increasing for many low-GWP refrigerants.
-Good examples are CO2 applications for commercial refrigeration, especially supermarkets.
+Over the past ten years, the viability level for many low-GWP refrigerants has been increasing.
+Good examples are $CO_2$ applications for commercial refrigeration, especially supermarkets.